teanba/hello-world/README.md

 # hello-world
 My learning Curve
 Hello.
-I am the mother of three and wife to one.
+I am hoping to get good at this stuff so I can move up at work.